Sneaky-Grape/Security-Detection/README.md

 You can also watch the videos from dusty-nv, which explain the setup in more details.
 After you have finished set up, you would need to download my files and run "python3 my-detection.py".
 This will run the program and a live video feed will pop up.
 This is basically how the project works, thank you for trying it out!

+IMPORTANT: dear NVIDIA grader, my second half of the video was really glitchy for some reason.
+I needed to submit it two times to NVIDIA.
+Also my video links are different now.
+I hope this clears up the confusion.